dellock6/veeam-iac-lab/README.md

-# Veeam IAC lab
+# My home IAC lab

-This is a small repository where I'm collecting the components I use to create my Veeam lab, leveraging vSphere hypervisor as the underlying infrastructure.

-Here I'm collecting all the automation scripts that I create for my home lab.
+This is a small repository where I'm collecting all the automation scripts that I create for my home lab.

-What' available?
+Available as of 30.03.2026:

 Packer:
   - ubuntu2404: create a Ubuntu 24.04 template using Packer